 Barnsley because of coalmining?

-significant historical events, people and places in their own locality
+significant historical events, people and places in their own locality orders (Timelines) Change and Continuity: How does Canon Hall then compare with Canon Hall now?

 Whose house is this?
 A local history study on the Victorians (Cannon hall).